 - Charge overnight in your own garage or forecourt.

 - Charge at a public charging point either free or charged.
-These will in
+These will increase

 - Dedicated charging point outside flat or house for use of residents.